statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 ```

 Thus, the `forceMove` and `checkpoint` actions are always enabled, if the participant can provide a newer state than the current `turnNumRecord`.
-This counters the attacks found on the previous versions, thanks to the commutativity of the `forceMove` and `checkpoint` actions:
+This counters the attacks found on the previous versions, as the order that the `forceMove` and `checkpoint` actions are applied no longer matters:

 - Suppose we're in `Open(0)`
 - Alice wants to apply `checkpoint(n)`